 Abidexin ConclusionAbidexin contains a simple blend of clinically-proven ingredients without fillers or dangerous compounds.
 While touted as the most effective weight-loss pill, it's actually similar to other products like the Ultra 90.
 It's likely quite effective for burning fat, however the higher-than-average cost could be a deterrent for customers looking for a long-term supplement.
 For more information and to buy Abidexin, go to www.abidexin.com.

 We narrowed down hundreds of consumer comments about Abidexin into this helpful FAQ.

-Some possible side effects of Abidexin can include increased heart rate and/or blood pressure, jitters, shakes and nervousness.
+Some possible side effects of Abi or Abidexin can include increased heart rate and/or blood pressure, jitters, shakes and nervousness.

 What are the ingredients in Abidexin?

 The ingredients in Abidexin are garcinia cambogia, green tea, purple tea, natural caffeine and theobromine.